Rai544/django-app-observability/README.md

 up

-# Ssend request to see the metrics real time
+# Send request to see the metrics real time
 1. Simple curl loop
    Run this:
    for i in {1..100}; do curl http://localhost:8000; done